kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 * Provide an interface for users to define different listeners or ports for the `TLSRoute` - This will be covered by the [ListenerSet enhancement](https://gateway-api.sigs.k8s.io/geps/gep-1713/).
-* Describe re-encryption capabilities when TLS Termination is being used - This will be covered by [GEP-4274](https://github.com/kubernetes-sigs/gateway-api/issues/4274), extending `BackendTLSPolicy` to allow `TLSRoute`.
+* Describe re-encryption capabilities when TLS Termination is being used - This will be proposed in [GEP-4274](https://github.com/kubernetes-sigs/gateway-api/issues/4274), extending `BackendTLSPolicy` to allow `TLSRoute`.
 * When using `TLSRoute` passthrough, support `PROXY` protocol on the gateway listener.
 * When using `TLSRoute` passthrough, support `PROXY` protocol on the communication